restic/restic/doc/030_preparing_a_new_repo.rst

     enter password again:
     created restic repository 6ad29560f5 at s3:http://localhost:9000/restic1
     Please note that knowledge of your password is required to access the repository.
-Losing your password means that your data is irrecoverably lost.
+Losing your password means that your data is irrevocably lost.

 Wasabi
 ************